zekk051/secure-crops/README.md

 How to install
 --------------
 Download the .jar file according to the version you want to play, then drop the .jar into the mods folder.
+Note that for versions before 2.0.0, you must have installed the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files).